Get a grip

 When you shake hands use one hand, not two (and make sure it is the right one).
 You should be grabbing the middle of their hand so that the webs of your thumbs meet.
 Don't just stick your fingers into someone's hands (that’s just weird) or come in so hard that you crush the other person's hand (what are you trying to prove?).
 If I know that I am going to be shaking someone's hand and I feel like mine are sweaty, I inconspicuously wipe off my hand on my pantleg before my hand ever touches theirs.

 4. Speak from your diaphragm

 When you do utter the words, "Hello, my name is ...", the other person should be able to hear you.
 They should be able to clearly make out your name.
 Whispering/speaking softly only communicates that you are insecure.

 5. Gender doesn't matter

 Whether you are the Duchess of Cambridge or Dwayne Johnson, all of these same principles apply.
-Even you deem yourself a lady, you should not be sticking just your fingers into the hands of the person across from you or if you are a professional wrestler, you shouldn’t think you need to crush the other person’s hand to prove your manliness.
+Even if you deem yourself a lady, you should not be sticking just your fingers into the hands of the person across from you (Should they be kissing your delicate hand?) or if you are a professional wrestler, you shouldn’t think you need to crush the other person’s hand to prove your manliness.

-I personally like to give feedback at the end of an interview.
-More often than not, one of the pieces of advice that I give to the interviewee is that they need to work on their handshake.
+I personally feel like a handshake tells a lot about a person.
 Don't let something as simple as a handshake give off the wrong impression to an interviewer, someone you are selling to, or even a future colleague.

 If you enjoy my blog, please consider purchasing one of our children's books to give back to working moms: A Stay-at-Home Dad?